notquitehere/notquitehere.github.io/_posts/2018-08-01-why-computer-science.md

 tags: university, coding
 category: University
 published: true
+excerpt: Having graduated 15 years ago(!) with a humanities degree I occasionally get questions about why I'm going back to university to study Computer Science.
+As I'm planning on blogging my experiences I thought I'd start with why I've chosen to go back, and what inspired me in the first place.
 ---

 I can see why people who only know me tangentially are confused: my bachelors degree is in English Literature and Cultural Criticism (now called [Critical and Cultural Theory](https://www.cardiff.ac.uk/english-communication-philosophy/research/themes/critical-and-cultural-theory)) and even if they know I have been working part time as a freelance web developer for most of the last 5 years, that doesn't really explain why I have suddenly decided that the self-taught route isn't taking me where I want to go.